dotnet/Nerdbank.Streams/README.md

    and writing to a `Stream` or `WebSocket` using the `PipeReader` and `PipeWriter` APIs.
 7. [`Stream.ReadSlice(int)`](doc/ReadSlice.md) creates a sub-stream that ends after a given number of bytes.
+8. [`MonitoringStream`](doc/MonitoringStream.md) wraps another Stream and raises events for all I/O calls so you can monitor and/or trace the data as it goes by.